Monastery of Saint George of Choziba: Father Germanos (Tsibouktzakis)

 Father Germanos came to St George's in 1993 and lived there until he was killed by Arab terrorists during the Second Intifada in 2001.
 For many years he was the sole occupant of the monastery, of which he was named abbot in 2000.
 Emulating the Wadi Qelt monks of late antiquity, Father Germanos offered hospitality to visitors, improved the stone path used by pilgrims to climb up to the monastery, repaired the aqueducts, and improved the gardens of shade and olive trees.

 Religious traditions and relics

 The traditions attached to the monastery include a visit by Elijah en route to the Sinai Peninsula, and St. Joachim, whose wife Anne was infertile, weeping here when an angel announced to him the news of Mary's conception.

 Relics of the three saints closely associated with Choziba – John of Thebes, George of Choziba and St John (Iacob) the New Chozebite – are kept in the monastery's main church.

-The bones and skulls of the martyred monks killed by the Persians in 614 are kept today in a chapel outside the monastery walls.
+The bones and skulls of the martyred monks killed by the Persians in 614 CE are kept today in a chapel outside the monastery walls.